f4star/OpenSourceEnergyModeling_Homework_Review/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 Setting up a Github repository for the TU-Wien lecture Open Source Energy Modeling and testing basic functionality of Github and Gitkraken

-This program:
+Author: Attila Vadasz, 11805784

+This program asks the user for a number and counts following:

--) Squares a number.
+-) Square of the number.

--) Cubes a number.
+-) Cube of the number.

--) Checks if a number is even.
+-) Checks if th number is even.